 Secret Trails Sydney are the only way to explore Sydney on a quest.
 There are a few other ways to explore Sydney on ‘scavenger hunt’ type experiences…

-Urban Hunt offers themed hunts all over Sydney (and other cities including London and Melbourne) – and mixes sights with local businesses like bars and bookstores.
+They offer themed hunts all over Sydney (and other cities including London and Melbourne) – and mix sights with local businesses like bars and bookstores.
 It’s run via Facebook Messenger.
-Check out the areas they cover plus the costs here.